 Now, let’s look at public places.
 Again, use common sense when deciding whether or not it’s appropriate to vape and remember that not everybody around you is necessarily a fellow vape aficionado.
 Our suggestion?
-Avoid vaping highly scented flavours in a busy public place and if you do decide to vape around the general public then opt for a less scented e-liquid and steer clear of cloud chasing.
+Avoid vaping highly scented flavours in a busy public place and if you do decide to vape around the general public, then opt for a less scented e-liquid and steer clear of cloud chasing.
 In the office around colleagues, during a spring outdoor wedding or on a summer holiday at a five-star hotel - where vaping could potentially set off a smoke alarm among other guests, location and smaller details like the season all matter.

 Finally, what about public transport?
 Formal rules vary between operators but it’s best to err on the side of caution and assume vaping is a no-no, whether that’s on a bus or boarding a flight away from the UK to a sunnier destination unless you’re explicitly told otherwise.

 Don’t do it.
-If you’re in a place that has a restriction against vaping then play by the rules, whether or not you agree with them.
-You might be punished with nothing more than a metaphorical slap on the wrist but it’s actions like this that can reinforce negative stereotypes about vapers and lead to the whole community being tarred with the same brush.
+If you’re in a place with a restriction against vaping, then play by the rules, whether or not you agree with them.
+You might be punished with nothing more than a metaphorical slap on the wrist.
+However, actions like this can reinforce negative stereotypes about vapers and lead to the whole vaping community tarred with the same brush.

-Vaping around children and pets is best avoided wherever you are, and if you’re visiting a friend in their home then always check with them before vaping in their house.
+Vaping around children and pets is best avoided wherever you are, and if you’re visiting a friend in their home, always check with them before vaping in their house.

-There’s a lot of misinformation floating around about vaping and there’s every possibility that you’ll be asked a number of potentially frustrating questions if the general public notice you vaping.
+There’s a lot of misinformation floating around about vaping and there’s every possibility that you’ll be asked several potentially frustrating questions if the general public notices you vaping.
 They may range from the harmless (‘what on earth is that?’) to the frustrating (‘aren’t e-liquids made from anti-freeze?’) but the key is to keep your cool and politely educate rather than argue.
 We have a comprehensive library of 101 vape posts if you need information.

-It’s always disheartening to see snobbery within the vaping community but unfortunately it does exist.
-You might not understand how anybody can enjoy vaping without the latest high end mod or organically brewed e-liquid but some people are just as happy with their trusty cig-a-like and that’s absolutely fine.
+It’s always disheartening to see snobbery within the vaping community, but unfortunately, it does exist.
+You might not understand how anybody can enjoy vaping without the latest high-end mod or organically brewed e-liquid, but some people are just as happy with their trusty slim vape pen and that’s fine.

 What works for you won’t necessarily work for everybody so, while recommendations are a-okay, try not to force your opinion on somebody who hasn’t asked for it.